forrestjs/forrestjs/gitbook/howto/hooks.md

 Writing apps in NodeJS is fun and quite easy.

 `require()` and `import` are the building blocks for **structuring your codebase in modules** and let them talk with each other.
 [NPM](https://npmjs.com) let you share and reuse bigger blocks of logic.
 Great stuff.

-Nevertheless, it's always beed a struggle to organize our codebase into blocks that represent relevant business logic.
-So to speak, **features that a customer is willing to pay for**.
+Nevertheless, it's always been a struggle to organize our codebase into blocks that represent relevant business logic.
+So to speak **features that a customer is willing to pay for**.

-Here is a simplicistic implementation of an app that should be able to **sum two integers**:
+Here is a simplistic implementation of an app that should be able to **sum two integers**:

 ```js